RaMirand/RaMirand/README.md

 - 🏎️ Mechanical Engineer learning new things for the future!
 - 🏡 Born in Portugal I came to live in Brazil very young.
+- 🔍 Looking for a internship or junior opportunity as software developer.
-- 💼 I’m currently working on Porsche Cup Brasil and Stuttgart Motorsport.
+- 💼 Used to work at Porsche Cup Brasil and Stuttgart Motorsport.
 - 📚 I started a degree on software development in 2022.
-- 🔍 Looking for an oportunity to learn and work in a tech company.
 - ⚡ Fun fact: I discovered the programming life working with Excel VBA.

 ##